usdview Quickstart#

 export PATH=<PRE-BUILT BINARIES DIR>/scripts:$PATH

-Test to confirm that the path variable was set up correctly.
-Open a new terminal and run:
+To confirm the path is set up correctly, open a new terminal and run:

 Run: